ShivamOfTheSingh/shivamsite/README.md

 > Work in Progress!

 ## Contacts Page
 A soothing background of particles moving in a smooth flow using p5.js.
 Displays my professional profiles (github, linkedin, ...) to contact.
 Furthermore, using nodemailer, I created an email applet to send emails to me.
-Also shows my leetcode profile to display my progress.
+Also shows my leetcode profile to display my algorithms progress!
-> Work in Progress!

 ## About Me Page
 A pop of color to my website, the About Me page gives fun facts about myself and displays interactive 3D models using three.js and react-three-fiber.
 Check here for my resume!